Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Conclusions

 Besides examining local coordination defects and the correlations between them and tetrahedral waters, we also studied longer-range correlations associated with the hydrogen bond patterns in closed loops.
 These types of directional correlations play an important role in understanding the statistical properties of water or proton wires in the hydrogen bond network.
 Interestingly, we can show that the directional correlations within closed loops predicted from some of our models are also consistent with results from previous atomistic simulations.
 Furthermore, we also show that for our lattice models, these types of network correlations are mostly reproduced by the presence of tetrahedral water molecules. \\

-The phase diagram of our lattice model re-inforces the singularity free scenario proposed by Sastry and co-workers - we do not find any existence of a critical point.
+The phase diagram of our lattice model reinforces the singularity free scenario proposed by Sastry and co-workers - we do not find any existence of a critical point.
 The fact that this emerges from a model where the microscopics has been adequately built in, gives more confidence to this observation.
-In addition, our model also captures some of the anomalies of water. \\
+In addition, our model also captures some of the anomalies of water, although, as mentioned in the previous section, the increase in compressibility seen in singularity-free models might not be sharp enough to explain the observational data on water \cite{pathak2016structural}.\\

 As alluded to earlier in the introduction, part of our motivation of developing this model is to delve deeper into the dynamics of the hydrogen bond network of water.
 In particular, our models provide a good starting point for understanding the mechanisms associated with network reorganization at equilibrium or approaching equlibrium after a perturbation.
-There have also been various suggestions from atomistic simulations of liquid water of long-range and timescales associated with network relaxation involving structures such as rings or loops or wires \cite{ohmine1992,ohmine1996,ohmine1999, hassanali2013proton,jong2017, gibertihassanali2017}.
+There have also been various suggestions from atomistic simulations of liquid water of long-range and timescales associated with network relaxation involving structures such as rings or loops or wires \cite{ohmine1992,ohmine1996,ohmine1999, hassanali2013proton,jong2017hydrogen, gibertihassanali2017}.
 Since dynamics is ultimately driven by the rare fluctuations, the movement between different local coordination defects is also likely to play an important role.
-Our lattice model captures many of these atomistic details and work is currently underway to describe dynamics on these network models.
+Our lattice model captures many of these microscopic details and work is currently underway to describe dynamics on these network models.